gaia-adm/account-management-server/README.md

         - [Aglio](https://github.com/danielgtaylor/aglio) converts an API description document from markdown into a publishable doc.
         - ```aglio -i api-blueprint/api-description.apib -o api-blueprint/api.html```

-3. Install project dependencies.
+4. Install project dependencies.
 These dependencies are specified in package.json, and will be installed at the project level:
     - ```npm install```
+5. Configure your environment
+    1. Copy ./.env.default to ./.env and set up appropriate variables
+    2. If you choose to use the database named "hpe_account_management," create a DB of that name in your local PostgreSQL instance
+    3. Copy ./client/.env.default to ./client/.env and set up appropriate variables

 ## Docker
 - ```docker-compose up``` will start three containers: db, backend, and client
-- after bringing up services, any combination of the following commands may be necessary
+- after bringing up services, any combination of the following commands may be necessary (but, by default, the DB will be migrated to latest and seeded with production data)
 - ```docker-compose run backend knex migrate:latest``` will migrate to the latest db
 - ```docker-compose run backend knex seed:run``` will seed/re-seed the production environment with essential data.
 It will NOT delete data from the DB instance
 - ```docker-compose run backend knex seed:run --env=reset``` will delete everything in the db